Updated Feb. 15, 2018

-Sholom Glouberman, 70, is philosopher-in-residence at Toronto’s Baycrest Centre for Geriatric Care and a noted health care policy analyst.
-Six years ago, as a hospital insider, he thought—wrongly—that he was prepared for his own major surgery, a colectomy.
-His experiences before, during and after going under the knife, detailed in his new book, My Operation, led him to start the Patients’ Association of Canada.
+Sholom Glouberman, is philosopher-in-residence at Toronto’s Baycrest Centre for Geriatric Care and a noted health care policy analyst.
+In 2005, as a hospital insider, he thought—wrongly—that he was prepared for his own major surgery, a colectomy.
+His experiences before, during and after going under the knife, detailed in his book, My Operation, led him to start the Patients’ Association of Canada.

 Q: Why do we need a patients’ association?

 A: I think the big problem in the health care system is that most of the conditions that people face now are chronic conditions, not acute, and we have a health care system that’s really bound to the acute.
 That’s what I’m on about now.
 For acute care you don’t really have to be present as a patient, but for chronic care you have to be there.
 If you have an acute problem, medical professionals are very good at it because they can go by protocol.
 You don’t have to be involved, you just stay out of the way and let them do what they do, and they’re really good at it.